 House Bill 24 – Provides protections to vulnerable individuals from financial exploitation; no appropriation required.
 Sponsor: Rep. Ron Ehli.
-Status: Passed the House and Senate.
-Waiting for the Governor's action.
+Status: Passed the House and Senate, signed by the Governor.

 House Bill 35 – Creates a grant program for training volunteer respite providers.
 HB 35 provides grants to local groups to train and recruit respite caregivers for those affected by Alzheimer's disease or related dementias.
 Sponsor: Rep. Gordon Pierson.
 Status: Heard in House Human Services Committee on 2/6/2017.
 Tabled in Committee on 2/17/17.
 This Bill is dead and will not move forward.

 House Bill 36 – Fund Alzheimer’s related services provided by AAAs: HB 36 provides money to the MT Area Agencies on Aging (AAAs) to provide information, assistance, public awareness and direct in-home services for family caregivers of those affected by Alzheimer’s disease and related dementias.
 Sponsor: Rep. Gordon Pierson.
 Status: Heard in House Human Services Committee on 2/6/2017.
 Tabled in Committee on 2/17/17.
 This Bill is dead and will not move forward.